-Minority interest arising from the issue of common shares by a fully consolidated subsidiary of the bank may receive recognition in Common Equity Tier 1 only if: (1) the instrument giving rise to minority interest is common share (2) the subsidiary that issued the instrument is itself a bank.
-The amount of minority interest recognized in common equity Tier-1 capital will be calculated as follows:
+Minority interest arising from the issue of common shares by a fully consolidated subsidiary of a bank may receive recognition in CET1 only if: (1) the instrument giving rise to minority interest is common share, and (2) the subsidiary that issued the instrument is itself a bank6.
+The amount of minority interest recognized in CET1 capital will be calculated as follows:

-- 1) Total minority interest meeting the two criteria above minus the amount of the surplus Common Equity Tier 1 of the subsidiary attributable to the minority shareholders. - 2) Surplus Common Equity Tier 1 of the subsidiary is calculated as the Common Equity Tier 1 of the subsidiary minus the lower of: - a) The minimum Common Equity Tier 1 requirement of the subsidiary plus the capital conservation buffer (i.e. 8.5% of risk weighted assets). - b) The portion of the consolidated minimum Common Equity Tier 1 requirement plus the capital conservation buffer (i.e. 8.5% of consolidated risk weighted assets) that relates to the subsidiary. - 3) The amount of the surplus Common Equity Tier 1 that is attributable to the minority shareholders is calculated by multiplying the surplus Common Equity Tier 1 by the percentage of Common Equity Tier 1 that is held by minority shareholders.
+- Total minority interest meeting the two criteria above minus the amount of the surplus CET1 of the subsidiary attributable to the minority shareholders. - i.
+Surplus CET1 of the subsidiary is calculated as the CET1 of the subsidiary minus the lower of: - a) The minimum CET1 requirement of the subsidiary plus the capital conservation buffer (i.e. 8.5% of risk weighted assets). - b) The portion of the consolidated minimum CET1 requirement plus the capital conservation buffer (i.e. 8.5% of consolidated risk weighted assets) that relates to the subsidiary. - ii.
+The amount of the surplus CET1 that is attributable to the minority shareholders is calculated by multiplying the surplus CET1 by the percentage of CET1 that is held by minority shareholders.